Skip to content

 World Economic Forum

-Traditionally, digital identity solutions mainly focused on individuals, such as employees.
-However, as supply chains digitalize, digital identity solutions must evolve to address the increasing complexity posed by numerous digital “actors” that require trust validation.
+Traditionally and what too many still believe is that digital identity solutions are for individuals, such as employees.
+However, as supply chains modernize, digital identity solutions must also evolve to address the increasing complexity posed by numerous digital “actors” that require trust validation.
 Specifically, these actors include organizations, people, “trusted” systems, and even physical objects.
-So, in the era of global ecommerce, establishing trust in digital identities is crucial for the security, operations, and financial well-being of supply chains.

 10 Reasons Why Digital Identity Is Important To Supply Chains